 Round and Round We Go

-This same process that we could use to examine our spiritual life and brainstorm actionable steps to improve that domain of our Wheel of Wellness, works the same to give an overview of the other areas on the wheel, including our emotional well-being, intellectual pursuits, social connections, our greater environment and occupational fulfillment.
+This same process that we could use to examine our spiritual life and brainstorm actionable steps to improve that domain of our Wheel of Wellness, works the same in the other areas on the wheel, including our emotional well-being, intellectual pursuits, social connections, our greater environment and occupational fulfillment.
 We can work our way around the wheel, examining our feelings, priorities, fears, challenges and joys.
 It can help us explore our lives more deeply, bring more self-awareness, and enrich the process of being human.
 It only requires honesty and patience from yourself and a strong willingness to nurture your whole self to the best of your ability.

 - Alcantara, Margarita.
 (2017).
 Chakra Healing: A Beginners Guide to Self-healing Techniques that Balance the Chakras.
 [E-book, Kindle Edition].
 Retrieved from Amazon.com